NVIDIAGameWorks/Falcor/README.md

 ## NVAPI
 To enable NVAPI support, head over to https://developer.nvidia.com/nvapi and download the latest version of NVAPI (this build is tested against version R520).
 Extract the content of the zip file into `external/packman/` and rename `R520-developer` to `nvapi`.

+## NSight Aftermath
+To enable NSight Aftermath support, head over to https://developer.nvidia.com/nsight-aftermath and download the latest version of Aftermath (this build is tested against version 2023.1).
+Extract the content of the zip file into `external/packman/aftermath`.

 ## CUDA
 To enable CUDA support, download and install [CUDA 11.6.2](https://developer.nvidia.com/cuda-11-6-2-download-archive) or later and reconfigure the build.